-- If and when an amniocentesis is done, fetal Rh-positive red blood cells could mix with a mother’s Rh-negative blood.
+- If and when amniocentesis is conducted, fetal Rh-positive red blood cells can mix with a mother’s Rh-negative blood.
 This would cause her to produce antibodies, therefore making it necessary for RhIg to be given.

-An Rh-negative mother may receive RhIg after a birth even if she decides to have her fallopian tubes tied and cut to prevent future pregnancies for the following reasons:
+A Rh-negative mother may receive RhIg after birth, even if she decides to have her fallopian tubes tied and cut to prevent future pregnancies for the following reasons:

 - The woman may decide later to try to have the sterilization reversed.

-- There is a slight chance that the sterilization may fail to prevent pregnancy.
+- There is a slight chance the sterilization may fail to prevent pregnancy.

 - In case there is a need for a blood transfusion in the future, the treatment will prevent her from developing antibodies.